kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 approaches depending on your use case.

 You may want to manually edit the files.
-For example, modify the value of `spec.replicas` in the `Deployment` resource using your favorite editor:
+For example, modify the value of `spec.replicas` in `deployment.yaml` using your favorite editor:

 ```shell
 $ vim deployment.yaml